 Can we distinguish inspiration from canonization?

-God providentially sets up events so that, in the course of ordinary human discourse, the right man for his task is in the right place, writing the right things, at the right time.
+To flesh this out: God providentially sets up events so that, in the course of ordinary human discourse, the right man for his task is in the right place, writing the right things, at the right time.
 From our perspective this is all a result of simple, everyday causes.
-The process of writing Scripture itself is no different as an everyday procedure than my process of writing this article.
+The process of writing scripture itself is no different as an everyday procedure than my process of writing this article.

 The difference is that God not only providentially arranges these human actions, but that he then also specially acts so as to direct this human activity to speak on his own behalf.
-The Holy Spirit “carries men along” (2 Peter 1:21).
+The Holy Spirit “carries men along” as a wind drives a ship (2 Pet 1:21; cf. Jdg 13:25).
 Yet this special action is not like a voice in the author’s head, or a “hijacking” of the ordinary process of discourse; indeed, there is no reason in principle that the writer should be aware of it at all.
 It simply issues in what might perhaps be called an unusual veridicality of thought, recollection, and belief.
 Special action does no injustice to ordinary discourse; it rather perfects it.

-This is not to say that God did not speak directly to at least some authors of Scripture.
+This is not to say that God did not speak directly to at least some authors of scripture.
 But his doing so is distinct from their recalling it and writing it down.
-Compare John 14:26a to John 14:26b.

 Inspiration in action